eBrnd/sURL/README.md

 sURL's config options can be found using `/set plugins.var.python.surl.*`.

 * `directory`: The directory the HTML files are placed in.
-This should be some directory that is shared by your webserver. *Make sure you can write to that directory!*
+This should be some directory that is shared by your webserver. *Make sure you (the user weechat is running as) can write to that directory!*
 * `prefix`: The prefix of the short link.
 You need to set this to wherever your webserver is serving the `directory`.
 * `suffix`: File name suffix.
 Most commonly `.html`, but you can make your own, like `-my-short-link.htm` or something.
 * `urllength`: URL length threshold that triggers sURL.
 If a link is shorter than this, we won't even bother shortening it.